-Management, operations and claims services are provided under a management agreement with Casualty.
-Under the terms of the agreement, the Company is provided underwriting and loss adjustment services for business produced in exchange for a management fee based on the Company's use of services.
+Management, operations and claims services are provided under a joint management services agreement with Casualty.
+Under the terms of the agreement, Casualty provides the Company with underwriting and loss adjustment services for specific business produced, and the Company may, from time to time, provide Casualty with similar services for other specific business produced.
+In exchange for these services, the companies charge management fees based on each company's use of the other's services.